 According to local calculations, the minimum wage is only enough to buy 0.7% of the monthly food needs of a family who receives the monthly State Support bonus.
 As of January 2021, 37.3% of the pregnant women supported by UNICEF were suffering from undernourishment.

 Up to 70% of school-aged children are not attending class regularly and more than 15% have had significant delays in their education, even before the pandemic.
 The mass exodus has also resulted in the lack of qualified education personnel - at least over 200,000 teachers.

 Around 82% of the population do not have continuous access to water.
 The country has seen several large outbreaks of infectious diseases, e.g. measles, diphtheria, and malaria.
 This is because preventative programmes have been discontinued, and sanitary conditions have worsened.

 Homicide rates are among the highest in the world (60.34 deaths per 100,000 inhabitants in 2020).
 The situation in border areas, confronted by the presence of armed actors and criminal gangs, is of particular concern.

-Since 2016 the European Union has allocated more than €39 million in emergency humanitarian aid, to assist Venezuelans in need inside the country, and those hosted in neighbouring countries.
+Since 2016, the European Union has allocated €238 million in emergency humanitarian aid.
+The funding helps assist Venezuelans in need inside the country, and those hosted in neighbouring countries.

-EU humanitarian assistance is delivered through U.N. agencies, international non-governmental organisations (NGOs), and the Red Cross movement who implement projects covering the broad spectrum of humanitarian needs.
+EU humanitarian assistance is delivered through UN agencies, international non-governmental organisations (NGOs), and the Red Cross movement who implement projects covering the broad spectrum of humanitarian needs.